-Immigration Information for South Africans moving and immigrating to the Republic of Ireland
+Immigration Information for South Africans moving and immigrating to the Republic of Ireland Welcome and about us

 In 2016 our Facebook group "South Africans Moving to Ireland" was born.
 Over the years with overwhelming support and many thousands of successful moves to the Republic of Ireland through our Facebook group, we decided to put our collective knowledge and experience to good use and launch this site.
 Best description: We are Coaches.
 We help guide you where you want to look for information.

 We are not immigration solicitors; we are ordinary people who have done the move from South Africa to Ireland.
 In saying that, we rely fully on the official websites of the Irish government to assist.
 Mostly the information comes directly off the LINKS below.
 Experience and knowledge have come from thousands of hours of research.